|

 Northeast Area has been identifying vacancies in preparing for the October 16th posting period.

-In addition, they have been accepting noncompetitive requests prior to the upcoming postings and will continue to do so.
 NAPS Question 4: They are still making SWC moves are still being made despite the fact that the workgroup is very close

 All vacancies will not be posted in order to preserve stability during these transitions.
 Areas were instructed to plan to